arisenual/arisen-ual-plainjs-renderer/README.md

 RPC_HOST=api.example.net
 RPC_PORT=443
 ```
-These values are taken from the local chain created by following the [Developer Portal node set up instructions](https://developers.eos.io/eosio-home/docs/getting-the-software). _(Note: if this is your first time following the tutorial you will need to install the eosio binaries [here](https://developers.eos.io/eosio-home/docs/setting-up-your-environment))._  These can be edited according to the requirements of your project if you have a different chain set up.
+These values are taken from the local chain created by following the [Developer Portal node set up instructions](https://developers.arisen.network/docs/getting-the-software). _(Note: if this is your first time following the tutorial you will need to install the eosio binaries [here](https://developers.arisen.network/docs/setting-up-your-environment))._  These can be edited according to the requirements of your project if you have a different chain set up.
 They will be used as the chain data in the example app.
-*See the [Basic Example App for UAL with PlainJS](https://github.com/EOSIO/ual-plainjs-renderer/tree/develop/examples) for more details.*
+*See the [Basic Example App for UAL with PlainJS](https://github.com/arisenual/plainjs-renderer/tree/develop/examples) for more details.*

 ## Development
 After you set up your environment you can begin development.
-Make sure you are back in the ``/`` directory of the ``ual-plainjs-renderer`` package.
+Make sure you are back in the ``/`` directory of the ``@arisenual/plainjs-renderer`` package.
 ```bash
 yarn
 yarn link